 Cardiawave is treating patients with aortic stenosis that have calcifications on their aortic valves.
 The initial use is for patients with severe, symptomatic aortic stenosis patients.
 This study is believed to be the first in human treatment.

-A clinical trial is beginning in Europe for severe aortic stenosis patients who are not candidates for open aortic valve replacement or transcatheter aortic valve replacement.
+A clinical trial has been completed in Europe for severe aortic stenosis patients who are not candidates for open aortic valve replacement or transcatheter aortic valve replacement.
 Initial results from this trial have been published.

 Regulatory Approval and Reimbursement